JHodgkins/MSP4-MovieBox/README.md

 The basket app holds its information in session enabling a user to leave and return with no interruption to the previous sessions browsing and potential wishes to add an item to the basket for later purchase.

 __Purchase app__
-The purchase app is the heart of th purchasing process, the model has two purposes, it main goal is to gather data entered through the purchase form and secondly gather the Basket data stored in session and construct the finalised products and amounts which are then handed to Stripe payment gateway to process the purchase amount.
+The purchase app is the heart of the purchasing process, the model has two purposes, it main goal is to gather data entered through the purchase form and secondly gather the Basket data stored in session and construct the finalised products and amounts which are then handed to Stripe payment gateway to process the purchase amount.
-Its second purpose is to pass the input data into a profile dataset and pass to the Profile app if the user is a registered and logged in so that data can be later retrieved and viewed by the end user.
+Its second purpose is to pass the input data into a profile dataset and pass this to the Profile app if the user is a registered user and is logged in so that data can be later retrieved and viewed by the end user.

 __Profile app__
 The primary role of the profile app is to gather the users data from an order when placed and retain the information for a user to view at any time through a separate profile dashboard view.